Load Files

 What is a load file?

-A load file tells the Cloud processors what documents to look for, where they are located and allows for the import of all metadata.
+A load file tells the Nextpoint processors which documents to import, where they are located, and how metadata should be applied.

-The content for your load file will come from either an existing load file which you will need to convert, or by manually generating a directory listing of your files.
+The content for your load file comes from either an existing load file that must be converted, or from a manually generated directory listing of your files.

-Load files can be very simple or quite complex, depending on the complexity of your data set.
-To start constructing your load file, first identify what type of data you are dealing with:
+Load files can be simple or complex depending on the structure of your data.
+Before creating a load file, identify which of the following data types you are importing:

-• ESI and self-contained files - emails/PST/mailbox containers, PDFs and other file types where each file = 1 document
+• ESI and self-contained files — Emails, PSTs, PDFs, and other file types where each file represents one document

-• Data processed to images, including previously produced data - single-page image files (TIFF or JPG) that get assembled into documents in Nextpoint, based on boundaries defined in a load file
+• Data processed to images — Single-page TIFF or JPG images assembled into documents using boundaries defined in a load file

-1. Which documents need to be imported, and where are they?
+1. Which documents need to be imported, and where are they located?

-2. What title should Nextpoint give the document?
+2. What title should Nextpoint assign to each document?

 VypWQB1CUT.png

-In this example, you would save the load file and place it in the same location as the "Evidence" folder in your data set.
-When you select the folder "Import" as your upload, the path information in the image_file column of your load file tells Nextpoint application where to start digging for each source file:
+Save the load file in the same location as the Evidence folder.
+When you upload the folder, the path information in the image_file column tells Nextpoint where to locate each file.

 3Kx8zVtocu.png